Getting started

 Foreign Keys

-A Foreign Key is udes to join tables together.
-It makes sure that any value put into a field exists in another table.
-This is useful for checking if the data being loaded is valid.
-So for example, if someone loads an invalid country code, the load procedure won’t accept it and will flag it up as an error.
+A Foreign Key is used to join tables together.
+It makes sure that any value put into a field (the foreign key field) exists in a field in another table (the foreign key table).
+This is useful for checking and enforcing that loaded data is valid.
+For example, if someone loads an invalid country code, the load procedure won’t accept it and will flag it as an error.

 Star Schema